JDK : Java Glossary

 Failed Installs

-If a JDK (or JRE) fails to behave normally, try this:
+If a JDK (or JRE) fails to behave normally, try some of these remedies:

 1. Check that the JDK/JRE download is the expected size.
 The download may have aborted.